 Achieving work-life balance is increasingly important to employees.
 Many companies have responded by offering opportunities for child care, job sharing, or the ability to work from home.
 Do organizations offer these benefits simply because they want employees to be happier at work, or can “family-friendly” environments pay off directly through increased employee productivity?

 Nick Bloom (Stanford University), Tobias Kretschmer (Ludwig Maximilian University of Munich), and John Van Reenen (London School of Economics) investigated the possible link between a company’s family-oriented practices and its productivity.
 They also identified what types of firms are most likely to implement such initiatives.

 Going Family-Friendly: Bang for Your Buck?

-The researchers surveyed more than 450 manufacturing firms across Europe and the U.S. and found that companies with family-oriented practices were more productive: sales per employee, for example, were higher.
+The researchers surveyed more than 450 manufacturing firms across Europe and the United States.
+They found companies with family-oriented practices were more productive: sales per employee, for example, were higher.
 But this effect disappeared when researchers accounted for the incidence of good management overall (for instance, firms using TQM, other HR practices, or mentoring).
 This research suggests productivity is enhanced through a suite of management practices — not just those targeted at improving work-life balance.